 During the summer season, we enjoy getting involved with some suncatcher crafts because it helps make us happier.
-The kids enjoy these simple sunshine preschool paper plate suncatcher crafts because they can create something that appears to be magic.
+The kids enjoy these simple sunshine preschool paper plate suncatcher crafts because they can create something that appears to be amazing .

 Just think about how you imagined stained glass suncatchers when you were little.
-They seemed so magical as the sun hit them in just the right direction to create a beautiful rainbow design.
-Share your love of magic with your kids when opt to use my sun crafts suncatcher craft ideas as a new favorite preschool craft idea this summer.
+They are so beaufitul as the sun hit them in just the right direction to create a beautiful rainbow design.
+Share your love of these sun catchers with your kids when opt to use my sun crafts suncatcher craft ideas as a new favorite preschool craft idea this summer.

 Suncatcher Stained Glass For Kids

 *By the way, this post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchase through that link.
 For more information, click here.*

 Hosting a summer cookout?
 While the adults are cooking, the kids can have something fun to do as well!
 Enjoy using this suncatcher sun craft as a way to keep your guests busy.
 Create a craft table where you set out all of the supplies for your suncatcher crafts.

 Each table will be full of construction paper, coffee filter, and other suncatcher supplies so that the kids can pick which style suncatcher to make and bring home.